ramellose/mako_docs/content/examples/qiita/write.md

 %SECONDS=0 ; bin/neo4j-admin load --from=/data/mako.dump --database=neo4j --force ; echo $SECONDS
 </code>
 <br><br>
 Finally, we can restart the Docker container.
 Give it a minute or two to restore the database; afterwards, you should be able to interact with it via the Neo4j Browser at <a href="http://localhost:7475/browser/">http://localhost:7475/browser/</a>.
-Make sure to fill in the correct credentials when you log in to the database.
+Set the address to <code>localhost:7688</code>, the username to <code>neo4j</code> and the password to <code>test</code> to connect.

+{{< alert icon="👉" text="If the Neo4j Browser returns a blank webpage, please clear your browser cache; this can happen when switching between Neo4j versions." >}}

 <br><br>
 <code>
 docker start neo4j